Blahah/blahah.github.io/_posts/2013-10-19-installing-transrate.md

             --help, -h:   Show this message
 {% endhighlight %}

-If you need any further help, please [post to the help group](https://groups.google.com/forum/#!forum/transrate-users).
+If you need any further help, please [post to the help group](https://groups.google.com/forum/#!forum/transrate-users), or leave a comment below.